getodk/central-frontend/README.md

 - You can use ODK Collect to scan an app user QR code, download a form, and submit data.
 One option to do so is to use [`ngrok`](https://ngrok.com/download).
 ODK Central Frontend is available on port 8989, so you can run `ngrok http 8989` to expose a temporary HTTPS URL that you can use.
 Within ODK Central Backend, you will also need to set the `default.env.domain` property in [`config/default.json`](https://github.com/getodk/central-backend/blob/master/config/default.json) to the HTTPS URL, then restart ODK Central Backend if it is already running.
 - Enketo is a web form engine used to show form previews and allow for web-based data entry.
 Please see our [instructions](/docs/enketo.md) for optionally setting up an Enketo server for use in _development_ (it is already included in the production ODK Central stack).

+### Running without HMR

+If you run `npm run dev`, open ODK Central Frontend in a browser, then update the source code, the page will refresh automatically to reflect the new code.
+This is called hot module replacement (HMR).
+To develop without HMR, run `npm run dev:build`.
+Instead of running a Vite dev server, this builds ODK Central Frontend for development.
+It outputs files to `dist/`, which NGINX will serve on port 8686.
+(There will be nothing on port 8989.)
+If you update the source, the files will be rebuilt automatically, but the page will not be refreshed: you can choose when to refresh the page.
+Note that `npm run dev:build` is much slower than `npm run dev`.

 ## Deploying to production

 To build ODK Central Frontend files for production with minification, run `npm run build`.
 The files will be outputted to `dist/`.
-For more details on this command, see the [documentation](https://cli.vuejs.org/) for Vue CLI.

 Note that this repository's `main.nginx.conf` is for development only.